joyner475/SOAR-EDR-PROJECT/README.md

 ### Tools Used

 - Security Information and Event Management (SIEM) system (Splunk) for log ingestion and analysis.
-- A cloud based SecOp platform (Limacharlie) for log management and endpoint detections.
+- A cloud based SecOp EDR platform (Limacharlie) for log management and endpoint detections.
 - A SOAR and wrokflow automation platform ( Tines ) for sending alerts and isolating infected machines
 ## Steps